shreya-0603/InvolveaiTask1/README.md

 # InvolveaiTask1
 Open this project to your vscode and open terminal and run python app.py.
 Then, open postman, to GET all the descriptions and sales pitches select GET method and http://127.0.0.1:5000/sales-pitches.
 To add a new description and sales-pitch use POST method and http://127.0.0.1:5000/sales-pitches.
 To delete all the descriptions use DELETE option with http://127.0.0.1:5000/sales-pitches.

+STEP 1: Set up the Project

+Create a new directory for project and navigate to it.
+Initialize a virtual environment using following command: python3 -m venv venv source venv/bin/activate (Linux/Mac) venv\Scripts\activate (Windows)
+Install Flask and required dependencies: pip install Flask pymongo openai

+STEP 2: Add app.py file which is uploaded on this repo.

+STEP 3: start the mongo server using mongod command then run python app.py

+STEP 4: Test API using Postman

 #How project was created.
 Firtst of all I get API key from OpenAi account.
 Also created a database using MongoDb to store data.
 I used that API key with my app.py file and Postman API to get,update and delete data from Mongodb using Postman.

 Screenshorts of Working API
 1. POST method: It will get an information from OpenAi and store it to MongoDb.